Kill Weeds Without Killing Your Good Grass

 Also keep this in mind: getting rid of the weeds is only half the battle.
 Your lawn will be a stronger competitor with new weeds if you feed your lawn regularly (about 4 times a year) and mow your grass a little bit taller.

 One more thing, if you only have a few weeds, you may not need the weed & feed on your entire lawn.
 You can spot treat weeds in a Ky Bluegrass, Fescue, Perennial Ryegrass, Zoysia, Buffalograss, or Bermudagrass lawn with Ortho Weed-B-Gon MAX plus Crabgrass Killer (note: may cause temporary discoloration on Bermuda) and then keep your grass healthy with a feeding of Scotts Turf Builder.
-And before I forget: If you have St. Augustinegrass, use Scotts Bonus S as your weed & feed instead of Plus 2.
+And before I forget: If you have St. Augustinegrass, (including Floratam), Bermudagrass, Zoysiagrass, Seashore Paspalum, or Buffalograss you can use Scotts Bonus S Weed & Feed instead of Turf Builder Weed & Feed.

 If you have questions about the weeds in your lawn, you can call one of our lawn experts or email us.
 Just click here for our Help Center to see how.